University Policy for Animals on Campus

 - The immediate clean-up and proper disposal of all animal waste

 Service animals in training are allowed on campus in accordance with the above guidelines for service animals.
-Faculty, staff, and students should not bring service animals in training to the classroom, residence halls, or workplace.
+The University prefers that faculty, staff, and students should not bring service animals in training to the classroom, residence halls, or workplace.

 If students are allergic to service animals on campus, they are encouraged to contact the Office of Student Accessibility to assist in resolving the issue.
 If faculty and staff are allergic to service animals on campus, they are encouraged to contact their supervisor and Human Resources to assist in resolving the issue.
 The Office of Student Accessibility and Human Resources will attempt to reasonably accommodate all parties.